lord-dubious/twagent/README.md

 - **Agent D**: Craft replies/posts, score these.

 - **Agent E**: Respond to the highest-scoring tweets.
 Retweet those.
 The max tweet count is 2,400 per day.

+    - Default scheme is 30/30/30 (of tweets, retweets, and comments)

 - **Agent F**: Stream with Elevenlabs to OBS and say them in a twitter space.